nikhil286/Coronavirus-or-COVID-19-based-Whatsapp-chatbot-using-Twilio-and-Flask/README.md

 #Corona Virus/COVID-19 based Whatsapp chatbot using Twilio and Flask

 A Whatsapp bot that provides corona virus(COVID-19) related information of India.
 It accesses https://www.mohfw.gov.in/ to scrap data reagrding COVID19 using Beautiful Soup.

+To join My Bot - Send message "join pain-sound" to +1415523-8886 to connect.
+Then type any state name and send.

 Steps to be Followed (for Windows):